Pony3D/PrintableFilamentDryer/README.md

 The heating element and the fan turn on if the humidity is not below 12%, when the maximum temperature recorded in the memory is exceeded, the heating element turns off, not the fan.
 As soon as a humidity value of 12% or less is reached, the fan and the heating element stop and the message "Drying OK, or DRY OK" is displayed on the screen, and the filament is ready to print. .
 The power of the heating element is low, around 14W, so the drying time of the filament can be around 4 hours.
-It is recommended to cover the outer screw holes to maintain the correct temperature and humidity inside.
+It is recommended to cover the outer holes with hot silicone of the screws to maintain the correct temperature and humidity inside.

 Required components: